komed3/pyxe/docs/core/Module.md

 ) : void
 ```

-Registers a new module by ID.
-If the module's `exposeAsMethod` flag is set to true it is automatically exposed on the Color instance via `ColorMethodRegistry`.
+Registers a module and its associated methods.
+Throws an error if the module ID already exists.
+This method is intended to be called by modules during setup.

-@param `id` - Unique identifier for the module
+@param `id` - Unique module identifier
-@param `factory` - Factory object implementing the module definition
+@param `factory` - Module definition (methods, meta info, etc.)
-@throws Error if a module with the same ID is already registered
+@throws If the module is already declared

 ### `_unregister( id )`